 Superstition Review is the online literary magazine produced by creative writing and web design students at Arizona State University.
 Founded by Patricia Colleen Murphy in 2008, the mission of the journal is to promote contemporary art and literature by providing a free, easy-to-navigate, high quality online publication that features work by established and emerging artists and authors from all over the world.
 We publish two issues a year with art, fiction, interviews, nonfiction and poetry.

 We also enjoy honoring all members of our Superstition Review family by maintaining a strong year-round community of editors, submitters, contributors, and readers through our social networks:

 a note from the editor

-This is our fourth issue to embed audio in each content page for fiction, nonfiction, and poetry.
+This is our fifth issue to embed audio in each content page for fiction, nonfiction, and poetry.
 Special thanks to all the contributors who taped their recordings for the issue.

 So here are the other well-deserved thanks:

 I can't thank my Student Editors enough for their dedication.
 They spend many hours reading submissions, corresponding with authors, organizing content, and designing pages and advertisements.
 Oh, and Tweeting, Blogging, and Facebooking too!

 Thanks also to my Faculty Advisors who contribute so much time and energy to mentoring students.

 And as always, deep thanks go to my Department Head Brooks Simpson and Dean Duane Roen for their support.